logzio/logz-docs/_source/logzio_collections/_log-sources/beats.md

 ---
 title: General guide to shipping logs with Beats
-short-description: This document describes the way to get logs from your system to Logz.io using any of the Beats products, except Filebeat.
+short-description: This document describes the way to get logs from your system to Logz.io using any of the Beats shippers
 logo:
   logofile: beats.svg
   orientation: vertical